snowdriftcoop/snowdrift/BUILD.md

 ### \*BSD

-*Status:* We do not officially support \*BSD distributions due to Stack being unavailable for some \*BSD platforms, but we welcome testing.
-The site has run successfully on FreeBSD, but required non-trivial changes to the build process due to hlibsass linking of C libraries.
+*Status:* We welcome testing but do not officially support \*BSD distributions due to Stack being unavailable for some \*BSD platforms.
+The site has run successfully on FreeBSD with non-trivial changes to the build process (due to hlibsass linking of C libraries).
 For more details, please refer to this [discussion about FreeBSD].

 ### OS X